Chinese Hackers Reportedly Behind Marriott Data Breach Affecting 500 Million Customers

 — The Washington Post (@washingtonpost) December 12, 2018

-Such breaches include the 2015 Office of Personnel Management intrusion, which compromised the personal data of more than 20 million government employees, family members and applicants.
-Information also was collected during Chinese breaches of health-care institutions such as Anthem and CareFirst.
+Such breaches include the 2015 Office of Personnel Management intrusion, which compromised the personal data of more than 20 million government employees, family members, and applicants.
+Information also was collected during Chinese breaches of health-care institutions, such as Anthem and CareFirst.

-The Marriott breach gleaned a wide array of personal information including names, addresses, phone numbers, passport numbers and credit card numbers, as well as travel plans.
-Such identifiable information is regularly used by criminals aiming to commit identify fraud, but also by intelligence agencies working to build dossiers and track the movements of people such as journalists, business executives, military personnel, spies and diplomats.
+The Marriott breach leaked a wide array of personal information including names, addresses, phone numbers, passport numbers, and credit card numbers — as well as travel plans.
+Such identifiable information is regularly used by criminals aiming to commit identify fraud, but also by intelligence agencies working to build dossiers.
+From there, intelligence agencies might track the movements of people such as journalists, business executives, military personnel, spies, and diplomats.

-Apparently, an intelligence agency can approach one of these individuals to see if he or she could be recruited as a spy or blackmailed for critical information, holding the hacked personal data as hostage, the Washington Post reported.
+Apparently, an intelligence agency can approach one of these individuals to see if he or she could be recruited as a spy — or be blackmailed for critical information.
+State actors may even go so far as to hold the hacked personal data as leverage, the Washington Post reported.

 Officials close to the investigation allege that the Marriott breach utilized the same cloud-hosting space that Chinese state hackers have relied on with past hacks.
-One particular technique that called for hopping between servers also points the blame on the Chinese.
+One particular technique that called for hopping between servers also points the blame at the Chinese.

 “If it were a criminal act, people would be trying to sell it,” said one of the people close to the investigation.